OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 ---
-title: "Use build information for visibility across your CI/CD pipelines"
+title: "Using build information for visibility across your CI/CD pipelines"
 description: Learn how to include build information from your CI server in your CD processes.
 author: shawn.sesna@octopus.com
 visibility: public